 Who may apply:

 Doctoral students who wish to engage solely in coursework or a combination of coursework and research may be admitted to the Division of Special Registration (DSR) as Exchange Scholars.
-Admission as an Exchange Scholar varies from a month up to one year.
+Admission as an Exchange Scholar varies from a couple of months up to one year.
 Exchange Scholars are enrolled in the Graduate School and have all the student privileges, including receiving a Yale transcript with coursework and grades listed.
-Students enrolled as Exchange Scholars may enroll in up to four courses per term, for a maximum of two terms (one year).
-They are not eligible for financial aid or student loans.
+They may enroll in up to four courses per term, for a maximum of two terms (one year) with some exceptions.
+Please consult the relevant Yale programs about these exceptions.
+Exchange Scholars are not eligible for financial aid or student loans.

 Prospective doctoral applicants to this program should first contact the department to which they wish to apply for more information and specific eligibility requirements.
 Students should have permission from the department to apply before submitting your application.
 If you have any questions or concerns about receiving this permission please contact Dean Jasmina Besirevic Regan.